theblobinc/AzSync/README.md

 ### HTTP Endpoints

-AzSync sets up several HTTP endpoints to handle requests from the Azuriom API.
+AzSync sets up several HTTP endpoints to handle requests from the Azuriom CMS.
 Below is the detailed documentation for each endpoint:

 ---